Miss BumBum Suzy Cortez Flaunts A Wet Derriere In Sultry Shower Snap

 The uploads seem to have been taken from a day at the beach, and almost all of the aforementioned nine pictures posted over the past day are related to her trip.
 For example, another picture that followers went wild over was one where she lay on her stomach in the water.

-Still wearing the same pink and neon yellow bikini, Suzy posed in the water shallows, with most of her body submerged in the water.
-She arches her back ever so slightly, flattering her curves to their best advantage.
+Still wearing the same pink and neon yellow bikini, Suzy posed in the shallow water, with most of her body submerged.
+She arched her back ever so slightly, flattering her curves to their best advantage.

 https://www.instagram.com/p/B4NzmpAHlZ7/